 … not as I will, but as you will.
 (Matthew 26:39)

 We need only one thing: to perceive God.
-All feelings, all forces of the mind and intellect, all external means of comprehension are in essence only rays of divinity, only means of worshipping God.
-We must learn to detach ourselves from everything that can be lost, and attach ourselves exclusively to the eternal and foundational; everything else can be enjoyed as things loaned to us for a time.
-Worship, understand, accept, feel, give, act—here is your law, your duty, your happiness, your heaven—let it be what will be, even death.
+All our senses, all our powers of the soul and the intellect, all external means of comprehension are in essence merely glimpses of divinity, merely ways of adoring God.
+We must learn to detach ourselves from everything that can be lost, and attach ourselves exclusively to the eternal and absolute; all the rest can be enjoyed as things loaned to us for a time.
+Adore, understand, receive, feel, give, act—there is your law, your duty, your happiness, your heaven—let come what may, even death.
 Establish an inner harmony, live before God, in communication with him, and let eternal forces, which are beyond your control, direct your life.
 If death does not take you yet, then so much the better.
 If it carries you away, then again, so much the better.
-If it kills you partially, then even this is better: it shuts for you the field of success to open the field of deeds, selflessness and moral greatness.
-Every life has its greatness, and since it is impossible for you to leave God, it is better to consciously choose him as your abode.
+If it kills you partially, then even this is better: it closes for you the path of success to open the path of heroism, selflessness and moral greatness.
+Every life has its greatness, and since it is impossible for you to go outside of God, it is better to consciously choose him as your abode.

 — Amiel

-So much suffering—and all that just to die after a few minutes!
-What should we care about and why?
+So much moral suffering—and all that just to die after a few minutes!
+What should interest us, and why?

-And yet, time is nothing, and your life is full, and this day will last a thousand years if during it you can find God.
+And yet, time is nothing, and your life is full, and this day is worth a thousand years if during it you can find God.

 — Amiel

-The core of life is not thought, not feeling, not will, not even consciousness, to the extent that it thinks, feels and wants, because moral truth can be assimilated by all of these means and yet still escapes us.
-Even deeper than our consciousness is our being: our essence, our true foundation.
+The core of life is neither in thought, nor feeling, nor will, nor even consciousness, to the extent that it thinks, feels and wants, because moral truth can be assimilated by all of these means and yet still escapes us.
+Deeper than our consciousness is our being: our essence, our true foundation.
 Only those truths that enter this sphere, becoming a part of us, unexpectedly and involuntarily, instinctively and unconsciously, only they constitute our true life, i.e. our true self.
 As long as we discern any distance between truth and ourselves, we are outside of it.
-Thought, feeling, desire, the consciousness of life—all this is not yet life.
-In essence, we can only find peace and tranquility in life, in life that is eternal.
+The thought, the feeling, the desire, the consciousness of life—all this is not yet life.
+Peace and tranquility can be found nowhere except in a life that is eternal.
 And eternal life is divine life, it is God.
-To be a divine being—that is the purpose of life: only then will we never lose truth, because it will no longer be outside of us, and not even within us, but we will be a part of it, and truth a part of us; we become truth, will and God’s work.
-Freedom then becomes our nature, creation becomes one with the creator, it merges with him through love, it becomes that which it must be.
-His education is complete, and his final bliss begins.
-The sun of time sets and the light of eternal bliss appears.
+To be a divine being—that is the purpose of life: only then will we never lose truth, because it will no longer be outside of us, and not even within us, but we will be a part of it, and truth a part of us; we become a truth, a will and a work of God.
+Freedom then becomes our nature, the creature becomes one with its creator, it merges with him through love, it becomes that which it must be.
+Its education is complete, and its final bliss begins.
+The sun of time sets and the light of eternal bliss arises.

 — Amiel